Dear Friends.

 worked out fine: was ok

-debate: a discussion with opposing views presented publicly a formal setting
+debate: a discussion with opposing views presented publicly a formal settingengages you in conversation: starts to talk to you casually when you are out

 casual acquaintance: someone you just met or know informally